Inmarsat/isatdatapro-api/README.md

 ## Deployment

-Generally you would set up a set of Mailboxes to poll periodically on a timer, for example every 10 seconds for Mobile-Originated messages and every 10 seconds for Mobile-Terminated statuses if any messages have been submitted.
+Generally you would set up a set of Mailboxes to poll periodically on a timer, for example every 10 seconds for Mobile-Originated messages and every 10+n seconds for Mobile-Terminated statuses if any messages have been submitted.

 Typically you would filter duplicates based on unique message ID and put retrieved or submitted messages into a database.
 Also your system must keep track of **NextStartUTC** for successive message retrieval calls.

+Timeouts or HTTP errors will be indicated with a Promise rejection that includes an error message 'TIMEOUT_CONNECTION', 'TIMEOUT_READ', or 'HTTP <errorCode>'

 ## Authors